matthewdurbin/MattDD/README.txt

-This repo store many of the scripts used for my 2020 NSS work.
+This repo stores some of the scripts used for my 2020 NSS work.

 Goal: Using an array of 4 stationary NaI bricks, predict the angle of a gamma source.
 Summary: As energy will effect the angular response of the array, investigate possible